Eliyaan/tinyvvm/README.md

-A very double screeni X window manager.
+A very double screen X window manager.

 The keybinds / commands associated to them are changeable in config.v (you need to recompile and relaunch the wm for the changes to take place).